-Alternatively, if Apprentices do not feel comfortable approaching a member of staff at the Club, they can also discuss any concerns with the LFE Regional Officer who will visit your Club on a regular basis.
-Information on reporting abuse will be included in the Apprentice induction programme and features in the online Safeguarding Module that all Apprentices must complete at the outset of their programme.
-All Apprentices will also undertake a Safeguarding refresher online module at the start of their second year at the club.
-LFE Regional Officers will discuss safeguarding at every progress review (max 12 week interval between reviews) for the duration of the Apprenticeship and liaise with the club DSO.
-Any Safeguarding concerns/ issues brought to the attention of LFE staff will be treated seriously, acted upon and referred through the appropriate investigation channels.
+Alternatively, if apprentices do not feel comfortable approaching a member of staff at the Club, they can also discuss any concerns with their LFE Regional Officer, who will visit your club on a regular basis.
+Information on reporting abuse will be included in the Apprentice Induction programme and features in the online Safeguarding Module that all apprentices must complete at the outset of their programme.
+All apprentices will also undertake a Safeguarding refresher online module at the start of their second year at the club.
+LFE Regional Officers will discuss safeguarding at every progress review (max 12 week interval between reviews) for the duration of the apprenticeship and liaise with the club DSO.
+Any safeguarding concerns/issues brought to the attention of LFE staff will be treated seriously, acted upon and referred through the appropriate investigation channels.

-The LFE DSO sits on the Affiliated Football Safeguarding Forum, which has representation from The Football Association, The Premier League, The English Football League and its partners the Professional Footballers Association, The Football Foundation, The League Managers Association and representation from the NSPCC – Child Protection in Sport Unit (CPSU).
+The LFE DSO sits on the Affiliated Football Safeguarding Forum, which has representation from The FA, The Premier League, The EFL and its partners the Professional Footballers’ Association (PFA), The Football Foundation, The League Managers Association and representation from the NSPCC – Child Protection in Sport Unit (CPSU).
 The Football Safeguarding Forum seek to provide a strategic approach across all of football and share best practice.